 Ashley O'Connor, MSW, is a doctoral candidate at the Graduate School of Social Work at the University of Denver (DU).
 She is currently working on her dissertation "From Veteran to Student: Using Structural Equation Modeling to Examine the Impact of School Environment on Educational and Psychosocial Outcomes."

 As of September, 2015 she is acting as the Research Coordinator at the Iowa City, VA for the project:Can Service Dogs Improve the Quality of Life in Veterans with PTSD?
 She will also continue to work on her passion of teaching at The University of Iowa as an adjunct faculty member.

 Current PhD Status and Research Interests

 Ashley entered the doctoral program at GSSW in the Fall of 2013.
-Her current research interests are: Community reintegration of returning veterans; decreasing stigma to increase service utilization amongst Veterans, especially students; implementation science within the VA system; alternative treatments for posttraumatic stress disorder including psychiatric service animals and wilderness therapies; and human-animal interactions.
+Her current research interests include: Community reintegration of returning veterans; decreasing stigmatization of Veterans who experienced trauma, especially students; implementation science within the VA system; increasing use of qualitative and mixed methods in the VA system; alternative treatments for posttraumatic stress disorder including psychiatric service animals and wilderness therapies; and human-animal interactions.

 University of Denver

 Graduate School of Social Work